peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

  Signals FlagInvalid and returns not-a-number (NaN) if the divisor and the dividend are 0; or, either <code>ctx</code> is null or <code>
- ctx</code> 's precision is 0, and the result would have a nonterminating decimal expansion; or, the rounding mode is ERounding.None and the result is not exact.
+ ctx</code> 's precision is 0, and the result would have a nonterminating decimal expansion (examples include 1 divided by any multiple of 3, such as 1/3 or 1/12); or, the rounding mode is ERounding.None and the result is not exact.

 ### DivideAndRemainderNaturalScale
     @Deprecated public EDecimal[] DivideAndRemainderNaturalScale​(EDecimal divisor)